skyzh/canvas_grab/README.md

 You may interrupt the downloading process at any time.
 The program will automatically resume from where it stopped.

 To re-download all files, remove checkpoint file `.checkpoint` and downloaded files folder `files/`.

+To upgrade, just replace `canvas_grab` with a more recent version.
+If you want to use new features, you should edit `config.toml` to manually enable it, as we persist program behavior when upgrade.

+If you have any questions, feel free to file an issue [here](https://github.com/skyzh/canvas_grab/issues).

 ## Configuration